 TSG Calibration: During the course of the voyage, bottle salinity samples were collected from the underway seawater supply at regular (every few days) intervals, and the precise time of the sample was recorded.
-A total of 42 samples were collected and analyzed.
+A total of 15 samples were collected and analyzed.
 These values were compared with the underway salinity measured by the TSG at the same precise date and time which was used to calculate a scaling coefficient for the TSG using Multiple Linear Regression.
-This resulted in a scale coefficient of 1.00051269.
-The residual had a standard deviation (S.D) of 0.0136 PSU.
-This was then applied to the salinity data and its QC flag set to {'good', 'manually adjusted', 'no error'}.
-Salinity bottle calibration data can be found in the following file: in2019 v06 Leq1 TSGCal BottleResults.csv.
+This resulted in a scale coefficient of 0.99981484.
+The residual had a standard deviation (S.D) of 0.00050995 PSU better than the required 0.01PSU.
+This was then applied to the salinity data and its QC flag set to {'good', 'manually adjusted', 'no error'} (salinity QC values of 48).
+Salinity bottle calibration data can be found in the following file: in2020\v09\TSGCal\BottleResults.csv.

-TSG Lag: Examination and comparison of the TSG water temperature profile against the sea surface water temperature showed a lag of approximately about 2.00 minutes between the two data sets and a mean thermal increase of +0.145C° from the intake keel to the TSG.
+TSG Lag: Examination and comparison of the TSG water temperature profile against the sea surface water temperature showed a lag of approximately about 2.83 minutes between the two data sets and a mean thermal increase of +0.206C° from the intake keel to the TSG.
 This lag is due to the time taken for the water to travel from the water intake on the port drop keel (where sea surface water temperature is measured) to the TSG located in the underway sea water lab on the ship (where the TSG sensor temperature and the conductivity is measured).
 When the precise location for the TSG salinity measurement is critical, this lag would need to be taken into account in order to determine the exact geolocation of the sampled value.
-For example, assuming a ship cruising speed of 10 knots and a lag of 2.00 minutes, the salinity measurements could be for a location about 617 meters away from the current ship location.
+For example, assuming a ship cruising speed of 10 knots and a lag of 2.83 minutes, the salinity measurements could be for a location about 875 meters away from the current ship location.
 Please note that the TSG and SBE38 SST intakes are located on the port drop keel, the intake depths are described in the Appendix Table 3.